If you would like obligation-FREE legal advice from a lawyer specialising in medical negligence law, please complete the CONTACT FORM.

 The Consultant Orthopaedic Surgeon deals with operations and procedures involving the bones and joints.
 Some Consultant Orthopaedic Surgeons deal mainly with trauma patients in Emergency Departments.
+Some Consultant Orthopaedic Surgeons have a special interest in hand, knee, hip, shoulder or ankle surgery.
+Some also specialise in operations on children (Paediatric Orthopaedic Surgery).

 Orthopaedic Surgeons deal with a range of fractures- including fractured clavicle, rib, scaphoid, humerus, radius, ulna, femur and tibia as well as fractures involving the small bones of the hands and feet.
 They deal with trauma to the bones as well as reconstructive surgery of the bones and joints.
-They also deal with neck and back injuries involving soft tissue as well as ligament injuries and joint reconstruction.
+They also deal with neck and back injuries (cervical, thoracic, lumbar, sacral spine), spinal trauma, soft tissue as well as ligament injuries and joint reconstruction.
+Reconstructive surgery involves hip and knee replacement operations as well as surgery on the ligaments of the knee, ankle, shoulder and hand.

 Dislocation